 I drank to get drunk but ultimately didn't like the effect.
 Not so with grass.
 It had the opposite effect from alcohol: it made me more tolerant and forgiving.
 I did a little bit of cocaine in the Eighties, courtesy of John Belushi, but fortunately I didn't like it.
 But I smoked marijuana for 50 years and I don't know where I'd be without it.
 It opened my mind and now it eases my arthritis.
 After decades of research I've concluded that marijuana should be legal and alcohol illegal.[72]

-Despite his popularity and sociable nature, Garner was seen by others as a down-to-earth man who kept his family life private.[80]
+Despite his popularity and sociable nature, Garner was seen as a down-to-earth man who kept his family life private.[73]

 Garner stated that during this second period apart he split his time between Canada and "a rented house in the Valley."
-In each case Garner said the separations were caused by the stress of his acting career and were not due to marital problems.
-In the case ofThe Rockford Files he was in almost every scene while in constant pain due to his arthritic knees, and under tremendous stress from the studio.[15]
-Garner stated that when he quit the series in 1979, he simply needed to spend time alone in order to recover.[86]
+In both cases Garner attributed the separations to the stress of his career and not to marital problems.
+In the case ofThe Rockford Files he was in almost every scene while in constant pain due to his arthritic knees, and under pressure from the studio.[15]
+Garner stated that when the series ended, he needed to spend time alone in order to recover.[79]

-Garner's death in 2014 was less than a month before their 58th wedding anniversary.
-His wife died seven years later, on October 21, 2021, aged 94.
+Garner's death in 2014 was less than a month before their 58th anniversary.
+His wife died in 2021, aged 94.

-In his youth, Garner had raced with "hot cars" in "chases", but his interest in auto racing was magnified during preparations for the filming ofGrand Prix.John Frankenheimer, the director and impetus behind the project, was determined to make the film as realistic as possible.
-He was trying to determine which actor he could focus on for high speed takes.
-At his disposal were the services ofBob Bondurant, a Formula 1 racer who was serving as technical consultant for the film.
+In his youth, Garner raced with "hot cars" in "chases", but his interest in auto racing grew during preparations for the filming ofGrand Prix.John Frankenheimer, the director and impetus behind the project, was determined to make the film as realistic as possible.
+He wanted to determine which actor he could focus on for high speed takes.
+At his disposal were the services ofBob Bondurant, a Formula 1 racer serving as technical consultant on the film.
 The first step was to place the actors in a two-seater version of a Formula 1 car to see how they would handle the high speeds.
 Bondurant noted that all the actors became quite frightened going over 240 kph, (149 mph) except Garner, who returned to the pit laughing like an excited child.
-Said Bondurant, "This is your man".[87]
-From there on out, all the actors were placed in a race driver training program except for Garner, whom Bonderant was assigned to personally train.
-Garner proved to be a good student, a hard worker and a talented driver.
-Compared to the other actors in the movie, Bondurant tagged Garner as being 'light years' ahead.[87]
-By the end of the film Bonderant asserted that Garner could compete on a Formula 1 team, and would best some of the drivers currently in the field.[88]
+Said Bondurant, "This is your man".[80]
+From there, the actors were placed in a race driver training program except for Garner, whom Bondurant was assigned to train.
+Garner proved a good student, a hard worker, and a talented driver.
+Compared to the other actors in the movie, Bondurant tagged Garner as being 'light years' ahead.[80]
+By the end of the film Bondurant asserted that Garner could compete on a Formula 1 team, and would best some of the drivers in the field.[81]

 Garner was an avid golfer for many years.
 Along with his brother, Jack, he played golf in high school.[17]
 Jack even attempted a professional golfing career after a brief stint in thePittsburgh Pirates baseball farm system.[88]
 Garner took it up again in the late 1950s to see if he could beat Jack.[15]
 He was a regular for years at the Pebble Beach Pro-Am.[88]
 In February 1990 at the AT&T Golf Tournament, he won the Most Valuable Amateur Trophy.[89]
 Garner appeared on Sam Snead's Celebrity Golf TV series, which aired from 1960 – 1963.
 These matches were 9-hole charity events pitting Snead against Hollywood celebrities.[90]
 He was a member of Bel Air Country Club.